HT-2/handwritten-digit-recognition/README.md

 # handwritten-digit-recognition
 This project focuses on building a neural network models using python libraries such as scikit-learn, NumPy,
-Keras/ Pytorch and matplotlib to recognisze hand written digits.
+Keras/ Pytorch and matplotlib to recognisze hand written digits

 **Dataset**